 4. How does my service as a Fellow count towards my service obligation?

-We fully expect that service as a Fellow counts towards a faculty member’s service obligations but this is a matter that should be addressed on an individual basis with your department chair and/or dean.
+This is a matter that should be addressed on an individual basis with your department chair and/or dean.

 5. If I serve as a Fellow, will I have any help in planning and executing my programming ideas in my residence hall?